stayradiated/clickandcollect.nz/README.md

 This source code of this website is available under the MIT license.

 The code for the scraping mechanism has not been published.
-If you are interested in the data, you can find a regularly updated snapshot at [clickandcollect.nz.api repository](https://github.com/stayradiated/clickandcollect.nz.api).
+If you are interested in the data, you can find a regularly updated snapshot at the [clickandcollect.nz.api repository](https://github.com/stayradiated/clickandcollect.nz.api).